quic/SvUTest/README.md

 ## Target Audience

 SvUTest is meant to be used by RTL design engineers to ensure basic sanity of small designs across a known set of input patterns.
-This framework not meant to be a replacement for UVM and is only recommended for small System Verilog modules with a handful of input/output interfaces and a set of input workloads whose output is known.
+This framework is not meant to be a replacement for UVM and is only recommended for small System Verilog modules with a handful of input/output interfaces and a set of input workloads whose output is known.
 UVM would still be the go-to solution for large designs with complex stimuli.

 ## Building a unit test